neldridge/booksing/README.md

 1. Press save when done.

-You can use the following env var to configure where to find all the books:
+You can use the following env vars to configure booksing:

 ````
   BOOK_DIR string
         The directory to get books from.
 This directory must exist. (default ".")
+  ALLOW_DELETES bool
+        Setting this to true makes booksing delete duplicates and unparsable (for booksing, your eReader may be more lenient) epubs from the filesystem *USE WITH CAUTION*
+  DATABASE_LOCATION string
+        Determines where to store the database (default: $BOOK_DIR/booksing.db)
 ````